runefs/maroon/README.md

 Or install it yourself as:

-    $ gem install Moby
+    $ gem install maroon

 ## Usage

-See the examples for detailed information on how to use Moby.
+See the examples for detailed information on how to use maroon.

 Essentially you can define a context by using